Click here to view our available properties

 Over the years, Covent Garden has evolved from a convent’s garden outside St Paul’s Church into one of London’s most famous locations.
-The pedestrianized area is based around a cobbled square where you may even come across a number of live performers, street food vendors and big-name shops.
+The pedestrianized area known as Covent Garden Piazza is based around a cobbled square where there is always something going on - you may even come across live performers, street food vendors and pop-up shops.

 The History of Covent Garden

 In 1540, King Henry VIII dissolved all of the country’s monastic properties and granted the land to the 1st Earl of Bedford.
-In 1627 the fourth Earl of Bedford commissioned architect Inigo Jones to build houses ‘fit for the habitations of Gentlemen.’
+In 1627, the fourth Earl of Bedford commissioned architect Inigo Jones to build houses ‘fit for the habitations of Gentlemen.’

-Living in Covent Garden
+Things to do in Covent Garden